-- Pack items in the reverse order that you are going to use them.
+- Pack items in the reverse order from what you’ll be using them.
 That way, foods you eat last will still be cold when you serve them.
 The only exception is raw meat, poultry and fish.
-Because their juices can drip onto other items, load these first so they sit on the bottom of the cooler.
-Packing these frozen can help keep your cooler frigid even longer.
+Because their juices can drip onto other items - load these first so they sit on the bottom of the cooler.
+Packing these items frozen can help keep your cooler temperature frigid even longer.

 - Stashing food in watertight containers or zipped plastic bags keeps melting ice out and prevents juices from meat, poultry and fish from contaminating other foods.
 If you're serving a crowd, divide large portions of food into smaller servings and pack them in shallow containers to help them chill faster and make serving easier.